 The study of the Paleozoic Fossils of the Cambrian Period in Yunnan covers a long history

-In the 1950s, 1960s, and 1970s, several phosphate deposits were developed and mined around Kunming, such as Kunyang Phosphate Deposit, Anning Phosphate Deposit, Lufeng Yangjie Phosphate Deposit and Chengjiang Phosphate Deposit.
+In the 1950s, 1960s, and 1970s, several phosphate deposits were developed and mined around Kunming, such as Kunyang Phosphate Deposit, Anning Phosphate Deposit, Lufeng Yangjie Phosphate Deposit, and Chengjiang Phosphate Deposit.
 Many Paleozoic fossils were discovered in these phosphate mine areas.
 The geological scientists of that time undertook a detailed study of these Paleozoic fossils.
-Scientists such as Mr. Li Xiji (former advanced geo-engineer of Yunnan Geology Research Institute, former general geo-engineer of Yunnan Geology and Minerals Administration and the former Vice Chairman of the Science Association of Yunnan Province), Mr. Luo Huilin (the then senior geo-engineer of Yunnan Geology Research Institute), Mr. Jiang Zhiwen (the then senior geoengineer and former director of Yunnan Geology Research Institute) and Mr. Chen Liangzhong (Senior geo-engineer of professor level), had made detailed and meticulous study of the Paleozoic fossils in Kunyang Phosphate Deposit and others in 60s, 70s and 80s, and many scientific achievements were made from their study.
+Scientists such as Mr. Li Xiji (formerly advanced geo-engineer of Yunnan Geology Research Institute, former general geo-engineer of Yunnan Geology and Minerals Administration and the former Vice Chairman of the Science Association of Yunnan Province), Mr. Luo Huilin (the then senior geo-engineer of Yunnan Geology Research Institute), Mr. Jiang Zhiwen (the then senior geoengineer and former director of Yunnan Geology Research Institute) and Mr. Chen Liangzhong (Senior geo-engineer of professor level), had made a detailed and meticulous study of the Paleozoic fossils in Kunyang Phosphate Deposit and others in the 60s, 70s, and 80s, and many scientific achievements were made from their study.

-Mr. Luo Huilin, Mr. Jiang Zhiwen and other geological scientists of Yunnan Province were invited to Russia, USA, Canada and other countries for international academic exchanges.
+Mr. Luo Huilin, Mr. Jiang Zhiwen, and other geological scientists of Yunnan Province were invited to Russia, the USA, Canada, and other countries for international academic exchanges.
 Their research articles on The Cambrian Paleontology Study in Kunyang Group drew great attention from the world geological academic field and were highly appraised.
 The research achievement on the Cambrian Geological Standard Section in Kunyang Phosphate Deposit was their important contribution to the scientific research of Yunnan.
 The World Geological Association set up a gold nail on the Cambrian geological standard section in Kunyang Phosphate Deposit in 1982 to confirm its status in the world geological study.
 That has laid a foundation for further research on Paleozoic fossils in Kunyang Group.

 Progress in the 1980s